Alfred Saker: Mission

 The Act of Emancipation in Jamaica drove numbers of the freed Africans to Gospel the light of life to the land of their fathers, the Dark Continent.
 Other British candidates like Rev. Joseph.
-Merrick, Alfred Saker, with their families, were examined and accepted.
-He arrived in Douala with his wife in 1845.
+Merrick, with their families, were examined and accepted.
+In 1845, he joined Douala in Cameroon and founded a school there.

 Jamaican Baptist Mission to Eq.
 Guinea and Cameroon

 In Jamaica, there was an end to slavery.
 A number of ex-slaves who had become Christians decided to become missionaries in Africa.
-So began the Jamaican Baptist Missionary Society work in 1843, in Fernando Po, today Equatorial Guniea near the coast of Cameroon.
+So began the Jamaican Baptist Missionary Society work in 1843, in Fernando Po, today Equatorial Guinea near the coast of Cameroon.

+In 1849, Saker founded Bethel Baptist Church.

 In 1853, the Spanish government, instigated by the Jesuit missionaries, insisted on the departure of the Baptists from Fernando Po, and suppressed all Protestant worship.
 The converts resolved to accompany their teachers, and the whole Baptist community removed under Mr. Saker's guidance to Amboises Bay, on the mainland.
 He purchased a tract of land on the coast from the Bimbia chief, and mapped out the new colony of Victoria.
 Under his energetic superintendence and untiring personal labor the ground was soon covered with houses and gardens for the exiles.
 Mr. Saker's influence upon the native chiefs and their people was most successfully exercised in suppressing many of their cruel and sanguinary customs.
 Indeed, if he had chosen, he might have made himself their king in the later years of his residence among them.
 Although he lived so long in a climate deadly to Europeans, he suffered greatly from fever and debility.

 Shortly after his arrival at Fernando Po, the headquarters of the Baptist missionaries, he visited the tribes on the mainland at the mouth of the Cameroons River.
 Here he built a house suitable for the work, with his own hands, and gradually acquired acquaintance with the language of the people.
 Within two years of the commencement of his labors he had reduced their language to writing and prepared a lesson-book for the school which he had formed.
 With the printing-press and material sent to him by the church at Devonport he printed schoolbooks for the use of his scholars and portions of the New Testament.